heroku/kafka-packaging-scripts/README.md

 Apart from tuning CPU, memory, and further Vagrant settings in [Vagrantfile](Vagrantfile), you may also want to disable any antivirus software and similar applications on your computer while packaging via [package.sh](package.sh).

-You can also use the `SKIP_TESTS` configuration in [versions.sh](versions.sh) (see Usage section above) to disable the tests during the build process, either globally or per-project.
+You can also use the `SKIP_TESTS` configuration in [versions.sh](versions.sh) (see section [Building, testing, and deploying packages](#deploy) above) to disable the tests during the build process, either globally or per-project.
 But only disable tests if you really know what you are doing!